 In new charges against Assange, groups see cause for concern

-WASHINGTON – New charges filed against Wikileaks founder Julian Assange quickly drew alarm Thursday from media organizations and others.
+WASHINGTON – New charges filed against WikiLeaks founder Julian Assange quickly drew alarm Thursday from media organizations and others.
 The groups are concerned that the Justice Department is charging Assange for actions that ordinary journalists do routinely in their jobs.

 Department officials said they don't view Assange, who founded WikiLeaks in 2006, as a journalist.
 And they say his actions strayed far outside what the First Amendment protects.